nikradaev/Learning-C-sharp-Number-Guesser/README.md

 # Learning-C-sharp-Number-Guesser
-Ctr F5 to run on MS Visual Studio
+Ctr+F5 to run on MS Visual Studio